 Everyone knew that the decipherment of the hieroglyphs would be a huge leap in our knowledge of ancient Egypt, and two men rose to the challenge.

-The first of these was Thomas Young, a doctor, physicist and member of the Royal Society.
+The first of these was Thomas Young, a doctor, physicist and member of the Royal Society (Young has been called ‘the last man who knew everything.).
 He correctly deduced that several characters on the Stone, within what’s known as a ‘cartouche’, represented the sounds of the name of Ptolemy.
 What he didn’t realise was that hieroglyphs were both phonetic and pictorial, with sounds and images working together.
 This was pieced together by a French linguistic scholar, Jean Francois Champollion, who published his translation in 1822.
 His complete Egyptian grammar was published after his death in 1832.

 As Neil MacGregor puts it in his History of the World in 100 Objects “from then on the world could put words to the great objects of Egyptian civilisation”.